 The Forgotten Ones

-Volunteers from the Forgotten Ones maintain presence in the Cots, watching over bandwidth sellers during cognitive recovery.
-The same impulse that drives them to string fairy lights in the Dim Ward drives them to keep watch over strangers in the tunnels beneath Sector 4D.
+Sister Catherine-7's volunteers operate in the Cots, watching over bandwidth sellers during cognitive recovery.
+The same impulse that drives them to care for the abandoned in the Dim Ward drives them to keep watch over strangers in the tunnels beneath the Data Shadow.

 Memory Therapists Association

-What does dignity mean when consciousness itself is a commodity?
 The Cots volunteers watching over recovering bandwidth sellers.
 Deshi Ren's 97% success rate in a corridor of coin-flip clinics.
 The Board's handwritten warnings about scams.
-Substrate Row is not dignified.
-But within it, people insist on treating each other as something more than transactions.
+People in the Row insist on treating each other as something more than transactions, even in a space built entirely around transactions.
+Whether that constitutes dignity or its imitation depends on who you ask.

-• The Clean Room: Behind a deliberately decrepit facade at the Deep End, a consciousness transfer suite equipped to corporate grade.
-Better equipment than most licensed facilities.
-No one knows who built it or who funds its maintenance.
-The operators at the Deep End claim no knowledge.
+• The Clean Room: Behind the Deep End's most decrepit facade sits a consciousness transfer suite equipped to full corporate specifications — better equipment than most licensed facilities.
+Someone with serious resources built it and keeps it maintained.
+The operators who use it claim they found it already there.
+Neither the Collective nor Nexus claims ownership.
 The suite's success rate — if it has one — has never been shared.

 Connected To